Teknic homepage

 Teknic will also create a custom torque/speed curve made specifically for whatever motor you plan to use (hopefully a Teknic Hudson motor, although Eclipse drives are compatible with virtually every brushless or brush servo motor).

-To get volume pricing, full specifications and other downloads, just fill in a quick registration form (less than 30 seconds, we promise).
+To get Eclipse servo drive pricing & specifications, just fill in a quick registration form (less than 30 seconds, we promise).

 If you have any questions, email Teknic, or call us at (585) 784-7454.